 Climate change – global warming – is a constant background to nearly all of our campaign issues.
-Our opposition to new coal mines and our support for renewable energy are based on the fact that carbon emissions, primarily from coal-fired electricity generation, drive climate change and protection of the Great Barrier Reef and our native vegetation depend crucially on mitigating climate change.
+Our opposition to new coal mines and our support for renewable energy are based on the fact that carbon emissions, primarily from coal-fired electricity generation, drive climate change and protection of the Great Barrier Reef and our vulnerable native species depend crucially on mitigating climate change.